kubermatic/docs/content/kubermatic/v2.14/advanced/offline_mode/_index.en.md

 ### Download All Required Images

-To aid in downloading all required images, Kubermatic provides the `image-loader` CLI utility.
+To aid in downloading all required images, KKP provides the `image-loader` CLI utility.
 It can be used like
 this:

 ```bash